-"I think it should be up to a person where they choose to live as they get older!"
+"It should be up to a person where they choose to live as they get older!"

-A few years ago, Berniece A. suffered a fall down a short flight of stairs.
+A few years ago, Berniece A. of Des Moines suffered a fall down a short flight of stairs.
 She'd always had trouble with her knees, and she'd been afraid of falling because she was committed to living in her home as she aged, and she knew that if she were to become injured, her living situation might have to change.

 So when she stumbled, her first thought was: "Oh, no. Now I'll have to leave my home."

 Her two adult sons, aware of their mother's desire to remain in the house she'd lived in for 49 years, researched care options to help ease Berniece's fears.
 Now, thanks to In-Home Services from WesleyLife, Berniece is living independently -- and going strong -- at 91.
 In-Home Services team members are with her 40 hours a week to keep her safe, assist her with needs and activities, and provide her with companionship.

 "I like that they don't tell me what to do; there's no 'You have to go here' or 'You have to do this,'" Berniece says.
 "They make suggestions, but they're very nice.
 They'd do anything for me."

 Heather Frank, an Account Executive with WesleyLife at Home, says the In-Home Services team members who help Berniece consider it a privilege to spend time with her.
 An aide travels to Berniece's home Monday through Friday to spend eight hours a day "basically doing whatever she needs -- but they have fun, too!"

 "An aide helps her get ready in the mornings, and some days they're pretty active, going here and there," Heather says.
 "They go with her to her doctors' appointments, they go shopping -- really anyplace Berniece needs or wants to go, or feels up to."